Darxo/Hardened/README.md

 	- This effect is given to all **Dogs**, **Wolfs** and **Hyenas**
 - Weapons in the bags of NPCs will now have randomized Condition, similar to their equipped weapons
 - Noble Armies with a Banner are no longer under the effect of **For the Realm**
+- The following units now have a 50% chance to spawn with 80% condition on their armor: All Brigands (except Leader and Baron), Barbarians (except Madman), Peasants, Caravan Hands and Caravan Guards

 ### Specific Changes

 **Undead**
 - All **Wiederganger** types take 50% more burning damage to hitpoints.
 They no longer grant experience after being resurected.
 They lose **Double Grip** and no longer inflict +5 Fatigue on a hit.
 They now have a 100% resurrection chance (up from 66%) and resurrect in 1-3 turns (up from 1-2)
+- **Armored Wiederganger**, **Fallen Soldiers** and **Fallen Heroes** now have 3 possible damage states at the start of combat (up from 2)
 - All **Zombie Orcs** now have a 100% resurrection chance (up from 66%-90%)
 - Reanimated Humans how have 120 Hitpoints (down from 130) and 200 Stamina (up from 100)
 - All **Skeletons** no longer grant experience after being resurected